Revenue Cycle Management

 #2 Optimize Revenue Cycle Management

-• Reduce insurance claims denials and underpayments – Getting properly reimbursed for every procedure, test, and appointment is difficult but you can’t always blame the insurance company.
-To minimize the mistakes made by your people, use a computerized analytics system to identify common errors and correct them going forward.
+• Reduce insurance claims denials and underpayments - Getting properly reimbursed for every procedure, test, and appointment is difficult but you can't always blame the insurance company.
+To minimize the mistakes made b?you?people, use a computerized analytics system to identify common errors and correct them going forward.

 • Pre-clear patients financially to avoid bad debt - The combination of an insurance claim denial and an insolvent patient is a recipe for disaster-for you, the provider, who doesn't get paid for your time and services.
 Checking the patient's insurance coverage and financial history before proceeding can help you avoid accruing irrecuperable debt.